This is an elaboration on a tweet from last night.

 This election was not about anything except for hatred.
 A common statement is that Trump just 'tells it like it is,' but that's known to be bullshit.
 He's been the most dishonest Presidential candidate in the history of fact-checking, and Clinton has been one of the most factually accurate, ever, period.
 Straight talk has nothing to do with anything.
 There have also been numbers that say that Trump supports think the economy will do better under Trump, but generally folks actually worried about the economy will vote Democrat, probably because the economy tends to do better under Democrats.

 Trump winning the electoral vote last night has nothing to do with policy.
 It was a message from the worst kind of people in this country that they want to be heard and want to be taken seriously.
 That they're afraid of people who don't look like them or have the same beliefs as them.
-People like that old man at the coffee shop, or Randy from the guitar shop, or Carmine, my boss at my last job in Pennsylvania.
+People like that old man at the coffee shop, or various bosses I had in Pennsylvania.
 People who think they should have the right to openly discriminate against other people, people who are so unconcerned with facts that they sound exactly like characters in Idiocracy (link), calling people 'faggot' for being educated on a topic.

 I'm a cis white male, and I'm sorry that a bunch of cis white males did this to this country.
 It's going to be really rough, especially at first when we have a red house and senate.
 We, collectively, all the people that have fought for LGBTQA rights and less discrimination and tried to defend against ignorance and won Clinton the popular vote, we need to hold on and survive this and support each other.
 We need to call each other out on our biases and abuse of privilege We need to not give up.
 We need to show each other, the country, and the world that America is not a country of hate.